Regret-Based Federated Causal Discovery with Unknown Interventions: Preliminaries Problem Setup

-Federated causal discovery aims to learn a global graph at a central server, given a distributed setting.
+FCD aims to learn a global graph in a central server, given a set of distributed clients holding the data.
 In this paper, we focus on federated algorithms that provide privacy-preserving guarantees by design, without relying on cryptographic techniques.
 For example, let us consider multiple hospitals conducting different clinical trials; in this context, we might want to learn a graph from the joint data while preserving patient privacy.
 We assume to have $K$ clients, each holding a local dataset $\mathbb{D}^k$, for $k \in {1, \ldots, K}$.
 Each dataset involve the same set of variables $\mathbb{V} = {V_1, \ldots, V_d}$, and may contain different numbers of samples, $n^1, \ldots, n^K$.
-In most existing works, clients’ data are assumed to be generated from the same underlying causal DAG $G$ over $\mathbb{V}$, which is ideally the one we want to recover at the server level.
+In most existing works, clients’ data are assumed to be generated from the same underlying causal DAG $G$ over $\mathbb{V}$, which is ideally the one we want to recover at the server-level.
 This assumption is often unrealistic in practice.
-In our example, the different clinical trials might involve distinct treatment protocols, eligibility criteria, and intervention strategies.
+In our example, different clinical trials might involve distinct treatment protocols, eligibility criteria, and intervention strategies.
 As a result, patient data are generated under hospital-specific interventions, leading to heterogeneous causal structures.

-\paragraph{Interventions.} The causal DAG, alongside the joint distribution $P$, allow us to describe interventions on the system.
+\paragraph{Interventions.} The causal DAG, alongside the joint distribution, allows us to describe interventions on the system.
 In the scope of this work, we consider \emph{general interventions}, meaning that an intervention can be: either \emph{parametric}, where the functional form of the conditional distribution of the intervened variable is changed, or \emph{structural}, where the causal mechanism of the intervened variable is replaced, removing some or all incoming edges to the intervened node.
-Note that parametric interventions do not modify the causal DAG.
+Note that, unlike most definitions of structural interventions in the literature, which assume that all incoming edges to an intervention target are removed, we adopt a more general notion in which only a subset of the incoming edges may be removed.
+As shown by \citet{Assaad_2023,Shpitser_2016}, this can occur in real-world settings.
+Note that parametric interventions in this setting do not modify the causal DAG.